georchestra/georchestra/doc/post-deploy_config.md

 The proxy base URL should be set to something like this: http(s)://your.server.fqdn/geoserver without a trailing slash.
 After saving the form, you should check in the WMS capabilities that the service URLs are as expected.

+### GeoWebCache

-For the standalone GeoWebCache, TODO
+For the standalone GeoWebCache, the proxy should be automatically configured.

 ### Fonts